Particular/Particular.Approvals/Package-README.md

 # About this package

-This project contains the approval test framework used by team at [Particular Software](https://particular.net).
+This project contains the approval test framework used by the team at [Particular Software](https://particular.net).